MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/maturity-adoption-alignment.md

 **Minimum suggested activities:**

-* Customize your [Identity Baseline tool chain](toolchain.md) based on changes to your organization’s changing identity needs.
+* Customize your [Identity Baseline toolchain](toolchain.md) based on changes to your organization’s changing identity needs.
 * Automate notifications and reports to alert you of potential malicious threats.
 * Monitor and report on system usage and user adoption progress.
 * Report on post-deployment metrics and distribute to stakeholders.